 Who this supports

-- First Nations communities (including self-governing and modern treaty nations)
+- First Nations communities and organizations, including self-governing and modern treaty nations

 - Urban and off-reserve Indigenous organizations